phpablo/b7web-git/lojavirtual/README.md

 ### Loja Virtual
-- Alteração no repositório no local
+- Alteração no repositório no localc